adrien-bon/bevy_ecs_tiled/book/src/FAQ.md

 We currently support both [Avian](https://github.com/Jondolf/avian) and [Rapier](https://github.com/dimforge/bevy_rapier) physics backend.

 ## Is it possible to use Tiled "custom properties" ?

 Yes, see the [dedicated guide](guides/properties.md).

+## I'm using an isometric map and it seems all messed up!

+Make sure you are actually using a "diamond" map and not a "staggered" one (which are not supported).

+Also, for isometric maps, you may want to tweak the `TilemapRenderSettings` Component from `bevy_ecs_tilemap`.
+More information in the [isometric maps example](https://github.com/adrien-bon/bevy_ecs_tiled/blob/main/examples/orientation_isometric.rs#L34)

 ## I found a bug!
 What should I do ?